Heartland Tech Weekly: How to measure tech progress outside Silicon Valley

 Featured Video

-Please enjoy this video from Bloomberg, “Microsoft’s Smith sees tech disrupting global jobs”
+Please enjoy this video from Bloomberg, “Microsoft’s Smith sees tech disrupting global jobs.”

 From the Heartland Tech Channel